socrates8300/rpocketflow/README.md

 RPocketFlow offers a modular node-based architecture, making it easy to build and reuse workflow components.
 It supports both synchronous and asynchronous operations (using Tokio), intuitive flow control with branching and retry mechanisms, and shared state management for data passing between nodes.
 The builder-pattern API further minimizes boilerplate and helps you focus on your business logic, all while keeping dependencies to a minimum.

-Additionally, RPocketFlow includes integration with Anthropic's Model Context Protocol (MCP), making it easy to build AI-powered workflows using Claude models.
-The MCP integration supports:
+Additionally, RPocketFlow includes two types of MCP integrations:

+1. **Anthropic Claude Integration**: Direct integration with Anthropic's API for Claude models, supporting:
    - Text-based conversations with Claude
    - Tool usage and function calling
    - Conversation history management
    - Seamless integration with RPocketFlow's node-based architecture

+2. **Model Context Protocol (MCP) Client**: Full MCP protocol client implementation that can connect to any MCP-compatible server, supporting:
+   - Connection to standard MCP protocol servers
+   - Tool discovery and execution
+   - Standardized communication between AI models and external tools
+   - Integration with the full MCP ecosystem

 #### Installation